Cacodaimon/rpi_ws281x4j/README.md

 Tested with Raspbian stretch lite on a Raspberry PI 3.

 Use the `build-on-remote-pi.sh` script to build the library from your development pc on your Raspberry PI.
-The JAR and the shared library gets copied on your PC after a successfully build.
+The JAR and the shared library gets copied on your dev PC after a successfully build.

 ## Usage